Can you spare a few minutes?

 - Find out if the company belongs to a trade organisation or is regulated.
 Some organisations are able to help resolve disputes.
 For example, if it is a dispute with a travel company, the travel regulator ABTA, may help.

-- If all else fails you might consider legal action.
-Try to get advice from your local law centre, Citizens Advice Bureau or other advice agency.
+If all else fails you might consider legal action.
+Try to get advice from your local law centre, Citizens Advice Bureau or other advice agency - see our Help Directory.
+Our guide Should I sue? will take you through the key questions to help you decide if legal action is right for you.